How many times do I have to say it?

 Stop.
 Using.
 Soap.
 On.
 Your.
 Skin.

 This feels a little bit like I’m putting a huge target on my back.
-I’m know that I’m taking on a skin care behemoth and picking a fight against hundreds or even thousands of people out there.
+I’m know that I’m taking on a skin care behemoth and picking a metaphorical fight against a lot of people out there.
 But I’ve got to do what’s right in the name of healthy skin.
-And if you’re using these products your skin is probably calling out for some backup.
+And if you’re using black soap as a daily face cleanser – raw or otherwise-, your skin is probably calling out for some backup.

 Why is African Black Soap so popular?